Taiwolawal/DevSecOps-CICD/README.md

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/e024b377-e809-4716-9417-82994f819ef2)

-# Static Code Security Testing
+# Static Code Security Testing (White Box Testing)
 - Static code analysis (app is not running)
 - Identifies security vulnerabilities in app’s source code, configuration files etc.
-- Looks for common coding errors, deviations from secure coding practices etc
+- Looks for common coding errors, deviations from secure coding practices etc.
+- Can provide precise information about the security flaws.
+Also helpful for addressing issues related to code quality and design flaws.
+- its linmitation does not capture vulnerabilities that only surface when interacting with the application (will be addressed in DAST)

 In identifying vulnerabilities in source code, there is a need to use multiple tools to achieve an overall  view of vulnerabilities. we will be using njsscan and Semgrep respectively to do that